Verse-by-Verse Study

 In the Greek it means to be empty.
 Meaning what is promised, they cannot give.
 Because it is not “in accordance with the truth that is in Jesus” (Eph 4:21).

 There are millions of seminars and movies, YouTube videos, which teach one how to live happy and productive lives, solve internal and emotional conflicts, with no reference to God.
+They present many good thoughts, some spiritually helpful.
+But be cautious that they don’t steal your mind, your faith, your earnest prayers, from trust in the deliverance that only God can provide.

 Buddhism is an example, they teach cultivating inner calmness, by training the mind with mindfulness, meditation, and compassion, focusing on acceptance of the present moment.